htutarkar67/ICT111-WatchMate-MVP/README.md

 All team members contributed to the development of **WatchMate** using the shared GitHub repository.
 Contributions included product concept development, user persona creation, system requirements, user stories, MVP feature planning, UI/UX wireframe design, user flow design, clickable prototype development, documentation updates, commits, issues, and pull requests.

+---

+# Lab 06 Update - Business Model Canvas and Technical Architecture

+## Lab 06 Summary

+In Lab 06, our group connected the product concept, system requirements, user stories, MVP feature list, and UI/UX wireframes into a complete business model and technical architecture for **WatchMate: AI Movie Recommendation System**.
+We also designed the system's data structure and architecture diagrams to guide the implementation of the final prototype.

+---

+## Files Added or Updated

+- Business Model Canvas
+- Feature-Value Mapping
+- Technical Architecture
+- Data Structure
+- System Architecture Diagram
+- Data Flow Diagram
+- Weekly Logbook

+---

+## Technical Direction

+For this prototype, we will use a **React frontend**, **Node.js and Express.js backend**, **SQLite database**, **TMDB API**, and an **AI chatbot API** (such as Google Gemini) to build the movie recommendation system.

+The frontend will provide an interactive interface where users can browse trending movies, search for titles, chat with the AI assistant, manage their watchlist, and review previous conversations.
+The backend will process user requests, communicate with the AI chatbot and TMDB API, and manage user data stored in SQLite.
+This architecture provides a simple yet scalable solution that supports the project's MVP while allowing future enhancements.

+---

+## Final Prototype Connection

+The documentation and planning completed during Lab 06 serve as the foundation for developing the final WatchMate prototype.

+### UI/UX Translation

+The completed wireframes—including the homepage, AI chatbot, search results, movie detail page, watchlist, chat history, and admin dashboard—provide clear visual specifications for the final user interface.
+These wireframes guide the implementation of the React frontend and ensure a consistent user experience.

+### Structural Foundation

+The frontend pages and React components form the structure of the application.
+During development, these components will be connected to backend APIs to provide dynamic content, AI-powered recommendations, user authentication, and watchlist management.

+### Architectural Blueprint

+The system architecture and data flow diagrams define how information moves between the frontend, backend, AI chatbot API, TMDB API, and SQLite database.
+These diagrams guide the implementation of movie searches, AI recommendations, user authentication, watchlist storage, and chat history management.

+### Feature Prioritization

+The MVP feature list, system requirements, and user stories define the development priorities.
+The first implementation phase focuses on the core features:

+- AI-powered movie recommendation chatbot
+- Movie search functionality
+- Trending movies and TV shows
+- Movie detail pages with trailers
+- User login and authentication
+- Watchlist management
+- Chat history for logged-in users
+- Admin dashboard for viewing chatbot conversations

+Additional features such as advanced AI personalization, recommendation analytics, and streaming platform integration will be considered in future versions after the MVP has been successfully completed.